How to Succeed in Design For Conversion

 Good web design is not only creative, appealing, and original.
 It’s a design that sells.
-To us, it’s a design with a purpose – to sell, to invite people to join and to subscribe.
+To us, it’s a design with a purpose – to sell, to invite people to join, and to subscribe.
 It’s a design for conversion.

 Psychology Behind Conversion Centered Design

-Did you know that it takes between 5 and 7 seconds for website visitors to decide whether or not they like your website?
+Did you know that it takes between 5 and 7 seconds for site visitors to decide whether or not they like your website?
 When they land on your website, visitors consciously and subconsciously skim and scan through content to see whether your site is credible and trustworthy.

 4 Simple Steps People Go Through When They Land On Your Website